cksisu/homl/ch01/README.md

     data they are trained on.
-The most common strategy is to define a utility or fitness function to judge how good model fits the data, or define cost function to judge how poorly the model fits the data, then train the model through optimzation to maximize the utiltity function or minimize the cost funtion.
+The most common strategy is to define a utility or fitness function to judge how good model fits the data, or define cost function to judge how poorly the model fits the data, then train the model through optimization to maximize the utility function or minimize the cost function.
 Once the model is trained it is used to make predictions on new data by applying the model to the new data which is called inference.

 13. **What is the difference between a model parameter and a learning algorithm's hyperparameter?**

-    A model parameter is an output value that was tweaked during the model training or optimzation process and is applied to new data to make predictions durning the inference process.
+    A model parameter is an output value that was tweaked during the model training or optimization process and is applied to new data to make predictions during the inference process.
 A hyperparameter is a parameter of a specific learning algorithm that is used to tune or change how the algorithm performs during training but is not an data parameter of the model.

-14. **Can you name the four main chanllenges of Machine Learning?**
+14. **Can you name the four main challenges of Machine Learning?**

-    1. Insufficient quanity of training data
+    1. Insufficient quantity of training data
-    2. Nonrepresentative training data
+    2. Non-representative training data
     3. Poor quality data
     4. Underfitting and overfitting training data